 The Dolomiti Superbike is one of the legendary marathons in Europe and draws a massive following.
 Its long history includes the 2008 World Championships that ended in an infamous battle and sprint.
 No doubt every edition since the first in 1995 has seen some amazing personal moments for most racers.
 The course switches between a clockwise and anti-clockwise course, with the 2018 edition choosing the latter and faster option.
 How fast?
 Well, the leaders averaged over 26km/h for the 120km and 3300m of climbing.
 Yeah, really fast.

-The Superbike would be my second major marathon in three weeks after a tumultuous period of injury and rebuilding, which you can read about here.
+The Superbike would be my second major marathon in three weeks.
 My first race of the block was the Kitzalp Marathon in Kirchberg, which was a big contrast to the Superbike.
 It had many big climbs and being the Austrian Marathon Championships, it lacked the overall international depth, though certainly didn’t lack class.
 The Superbike beefed up the depth in a big way with most of the world’s top XCM racers present.
 I was reminded of this when I was, what I considered at the time to be, ‘down the back’ and looked around at all the rainbow and coloured sleeves that denoted either past world or national champions.

 Of course, this depth meant the pace was on from the gun or at least felt that way with how I was feeling.
 I had planned to go as hard as I needed over the first climb to make a fast group for the following 50 minutes of flat and fast riding along the valley floor.
 A good plan but bad legs meant I was unable to go with the accelerations of the group I was in so was left isolated up and over the first climb.